REVENGE977/NewsBot/README.md

-# About NewsBot
+# What is NewsBot?

-NewsBot is a Discord bot which crawls various game websites, such as the [CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/) -page for CS:GO and checks for new update articles every 2 hours.
+NewsBot is a Discord bot which crawls various game's websites, such as the [CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/) -page for CS:GO and checks for new update articles every 2 hours.